 Contextual Safeguarding is an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people's experiences of extra-familial abuse can undermine parent-child relationships.
+Staff should consider the importance of understanding intra familial harms and any necessary support for siblings following incidents of child-on-child abuse, including sexual harassment and/or violence (see below)

 The contextual safeguarding approach says that children's social care practitioners, child protection systems and wider safeguarding partnerships need to engage with individuals and sectors who do have influence over/within extra-familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
 Contextual Safeguarding, therefore, expands the objectives of child protection systems in recognition that young people are vulnerable to abuse beyond their front doors.
 This also includes the risk of abuse occurring in or outside of school.

-See Annex B of KCSIE for more information.
+See Annex B of KCSIE for more information and: